ag999git/001-mirror/README.md

 ---
-description: Python Book by Anurag Gupta
+description: Python tutorial by Anurag Gupta for the book python999.
+Access the GitHub code, interactive GitBook chapters, and ready-to-run Google Colab NB.
 ---